 For NOAA Fisheries, bycatch refers to“discarded catch of marine species and unobserved mortality due to a direct encounter with fishing vessels and gear.”
 These unintentionally caught animals often suffer injuries or die.

 NOAA Fisheries is committed to continuing to reduce and minimize bycatch now and into the future.
-Our investment in bycatch reduction is spread across multiple program areas and laws including the Magnuson-Stevens Fishery Conservation and Management Act (MSA), Marine Mammal Protection Act (MMPA), and Endangered Species Act (ESA). [insert links to the subtopic tabs on the Laws and Policies topic page]
+Our investment in bycatch reduction is spread across multiple program areas and laws including the Magnuson-Stevens Fishery Conservation and Management Act, Marine Mammal Protection Act, and Endangered Species Act.

 Unwanted catch is an issue both ecologically and economically.
 Animals that are discarded often die and cannot reproduce, impacting marine ecosystems.
 Bycatch can slow the rebuilding of overfished stocks, and place protected species such as whales and sea turtles at further risk.
 Bycatch of species like corals and sponges can cause damage to protected corals and to important fish habitat.